About the Program

 **eligibility and amounts may vary by individual

 The Segal Education Award is given to Fellows upon the successful completion of their service year.
-For the 2024-25 service year, the amount for Fellows who serve at least 1200 hours will be $5,176.50.
+The amount varies by term of service and current rates can be found on the Fellow Home Page under “Benefits.”
 It is meant to help the Fellow pay for educational expenses such as loans, grad school, certificate programs, or for school supplies post-AmeriCorps.
 The award is not given to the Fellow as cash or a check; the Fellow must request that AmeriCorps make a payment to an eligible loan provider or school, and AmeriCorps will make payments directly to them on your behalf.
 The Segal Education Award must be used within 7 years of completing the program.

-Yes, full-time Fellows are allowed up to 80 hours of personal time off (vacation/sick time) throughout the service year.
+Yes, full-time Fellows are allowed between 40-80 hours of personal time off (vacation/sick time) throughout the service year depending on length of service.
 Fellows will be required to request approval for time off from both their Site Supervisor(s) and Fellow Advisor.
 If Fellows need to take off additional time, they can work with both their Site Supervisor(s) and Fellow Advisor to coordinate additional time off.

-In addition, Fellows will also have 12 paid holidays throughout the year.
+In addition, Fellows will also have most federal holidays off throughout the year.

 Yes, Fellows will receive mentorship from project partners and CivicSpark staff at various levels.
 Site Supervisors will be the main mentor for the Fellow, assisting them with their project and any other project specific questions Fellows may have, as well as helping them grow professionally in the workspace.
 The Fellow Advisor will assist in some professional development through regular training sessions, and provide general support for the Fellows throughout the year.
 CivicSpark staff is also available to assist Fellows whenever they have questions.